Formation of Saudi Arabia: Annexation of Asir

-The region of Asir, in what is today southern Saudi Arabia, had been under Turkish rule from 1871 until the outbreak of the First World War, at which point its emir, Hasan ibn Ali Al Aid, "became virtually independent" and attempted to rule from Abha.
-However, a struggle ensued between his forces and those of Muhammad ibn Ali al-Idrisi, who eventually set up the short-lived Idrisid Emirate under Saudi tutelage.
+The region of Asir, in what is today southern Saudi Arabia, had been under Ottoman rule from 1871 until the outbreak of the World War I, at which point its emir, Hasan ibn Ali Al Aid, "became virtually independent" and attempted to rule from Abha.
+However, a struggle ensued between his forces and those of Muhammad ibn Ali al-Idrisi, who eventually set up the short-lived Emirate of Asir under Saudi tutelage.
 The emirate was subsumed by the Saudi state following a 1930 treaty which provided for the territory to come under Ibn Saud's direct control upon its emir's death.
 The Emirate was eventually incorporated into the Kingdom of Saudi Arabia in 1934.

 Saudi–Yemeni War

 With the disintegration of the Ottoman Empire, a Zaidi state was forged in Yemen under Imam Muhammad bin Yahya Hamid ad-Din and his descendants.
 The Yemenis claimed parts of Asir and came to blows with the Saudis in 1933.
 Writing in the American journal Foreign Affairs in 1934, historian Hans Kohn noted, "Some European observers have wished to explain the armed conflict as a conflict between British and Italian policy in Arabia."
 Despite British ties to Saudi Arabia and Italian ties to Yemen, he concluded that "the rivalry between the two rulers is in no way caused or fostered by the rivalry of the two European states."
-However, in 1998, Alexei Vassiliev wrote, "The imam was instigated both by the Italians, who promoted assistance in order to increase their influence in Yemen, and by the British, who wished to detract Imam Yahya's attention from their protectorates in Aden."
-The Saudis struck back, reaching the Yemeni port of Al Hudaydah before signing a "treaty of Muslim friendship and Arab brotherhood" in Ta'if, which was published simultaneously in Mecca, Sanaa, Damascus, and Cairo to highlight its pan-Arabism.
+However, in 1998, Alexei Vasiliev wrote, "The imam was instigated both by the Italians, who promoted assistance in order to increase their influence in Yemen, and by the British, who wished to detract Imam Yahya's attention from their protectorates in Aden."
+The Saudis struck back, reaching the Yemeni port of Hodeidah before signing a "treaty of Muslim friendship and Arab brotherhood" in Taif, which was published simultaneously in Mecca, Sanaa, Damascus, and Cairo to highlight its pan-Arabism.

 Remarking on the implications of the treaty, which stated "that [the two parties'] nations are one and agree to consider each other's interests their own", Kohn wrote, "The foreign policy of both kingdoms will be brought into line and harmonized so that both countries will act as one country in foreign affairs.
 Practically, it will mean a protectorate over the Yemen by Ibn Saud, the stronger and much more progressive partner."
 Relations indeed remained close until civil war erupted in Yemen in the 1960s, at which time the country became a staging ground for battle between conservative values and those of the Egyptian revolutionary Gamal Abdel Nasser.

-Ikhwan movement

-The exact circumstances under which the Ikhwan (brothers, brethren) arose remain unclear.
-However, it is known that they consisted of Bedouin who were imbued with Wahhabi zeal at settlements known as hijras.
-They played an important role in the Saudi rise to power, though the extent of that role is sometimes disputed.